lakesareadesign/multi.pass/content/plugins/instagram-slider-widget/readme.txt

 3. Backend Configuration

 == Changelog ==
+= 1.3.2 =
+* Fixed deeplink issue with smartphones.
+Contributors via wordpress forum @ricksportel
+* Added option to block users when searching for hashtag.
+Sponsored by VirtualStrides.com
+* Modified sizes to show square croped and original sizes
+* Added new wordpress size only for instagram plugin - regenerating thumbnails might be required.
+* Added option to stop Pinterest pinning on images

 = 1.3.1 =
 * Fixed issue when no images were shown due to instagram recent changes.
 * Caption fix when no caption in image